micnic/simples/DOCUMENTATION.md

 override: boolean

 Get the content of the file located on the specified location and write it to the connection stream.
 Will set the content type of the file, can have the parameters from the `.type()` method.
-Should not be used with `.write()` or `.end()` methods, but `.write()` method can be used before.
-Should be used only once.
+Should be used only once and should not be used with `.write()` or `.end()` methods.

 ```js
 connection.drain('path/to/index.html', 'text/html', true);